How Much Does It Cost To Start Beekeeping? (Updated for 2023 Season)

 You shouldn’t just place your hives on the ground.
 Use some type of stand.
 What works may vary depending on your location.

-Low hive stands like this on Amazon are really nothing more than a landing platform for the bees.
+Low hive stands like this on Amazon are nothing more than a landing platform for the bees.
 I made my first couple myself but have started to do without.
 I don’t think it’s a cost you need to incur upfront.
 You can always add them later if you are so inclined.
 This is not the kind of stand we’re talking about.

 Animal Protection

-Ratchet straps and lashing straps are relatively inexpensive and can hold your hive together if it’s overturned; they also come in handy to tie down your covers if, like us, you live someplace with cold, blustery winters or strong windstorms.
+Ratchet straps and lashing straps are relatively inexpensive and can hold your hive together if overturned; they also come in handy to tie down your covers if, like us, you live someplace with cold, blustery winters or strong windstorms.
 Freely available stones on top of the hives may do the trick.

 Bears